 IF a crisis arises, we do everything we can to help our clients — those we’ve worked with and have a plan in place for, and those who come to us with nothing — weather the storm.

-During the current Coronavirus (COVID-19) crisis, we’re helping our clients – from a national student-housing developer to biomedical company to an art school and others – develop and share key information, address internal policies, and much more.
+At the peak of the Coronavirus (COVID-19) crisis, we helped our clients – from a national student-housing developer to biomedical company to an art school and others – develop and share key information with their constituents, reinforce trust, revisit and update internal policies, and much more.

 Key elements of a good crisis-management plan: